 *Please note that your city may be served by another transit provider.
 Banning, Beaumont, Corona and Riverside operate their own Dial-A-Ride service.

 - Riverside Special Transportation: (951) 687-8080

-The base fare for Dial-A-Ride service is $3.00 per passenger, per boarding.
-The maximum fare is $9.00 per one-way trip and will be based on the number of city zones you travel.
+The base fare for Dial-A-Ride service is $3.50 per passenger, per boarding.
+The maximum fare is $10.50 per one-way trip and will be based on the number of city zones you travel.
 Depending on where your trip begins and ends, you may be required to transfer.
 Exact fare for the entire trip is required and must be paid upon boarding your first bus.
 Drivers cannot give change.
-When you schedule your trip the operator will tell you the fare required for that trip.
+When you schedule your trip, the reservationist will tell you the fare required for that trip.

 If you are ADA certified and require assistance with your trip, you may travel with a personal Care Attendant (PCA).
 If eligible, your attendant may accompany you at no charge and an additional companion may ride for $3.50 per fare zone.
 Additional companions may travel with you if space is available.
 All companions must pay the full fare.
 If you plan to bring a child as a companion, and the child is under 46 inches tall, they may ride for 75 cents per fare zone.
 The PCA or companions must board and exit the vehicle at the same locations as the rider being assisted.

 The Buddy Fare is a great way to save money on Dial-A-Ride.
 With this special program, two to 10 eligible customers can share the fare for each fare zone.
 The entire group must be picked up within a half-mile radius of each other and travel to the same destination.